Dockenfield: Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).

 Governance

-Before 1894 Dockenfield was a border parish in northeast Hampshire.
-That year it gained a Rural District Council which lasted for one year.
-It forms part of the Waverley ward of 'Frensham, Dockenfield and Tilford' – the council offices in Godalming, which is also the post town.

-At Surrey County Council the area is served by the councillor for Waverley Western Villages.
+There are three tiers of local government covering Dockenfield, at parish, district (borough) and county level: Dockenfield Parish Council, Waverley Borough Council and Surrey County Council.